crux-bphc/winter-of-code/src/docs/about.md

 ## Project Ideas

-You can either choose to apply for one of the below projects/ideas, or bring up an idea of your own:

-1. **[Zazu](https://github.com/tinytacoteam/zazu)** is a cross platform, fully extensible and open source launcher for hackers, creators and dabblers.
-The project is fairly active with a decent number of collaborators.
-2. **[FOSSASIA Mini Projects](https://github.com/fossasia/labs.fossasia.org/issues?q=is%3Aissue+is%3Aopen+label%3Amini-project)** are a good starting point for someone looking to apply for a GSoC project under FOSSASIA.
-3.
+There is no restriction on the project idea you work on, but to help you out we have curated a small list of projects you could choose from.
+Check out the list [here](projects).

+One among the following would be your mentor for the projects.

 You can reach out to the following persons to get help in selecting a proposal idea:

 {potential mentors only}
 1. Rohitt Vashishtha - aero31aero@gmail.com
 2. C Shri Akhil - shriakhilc@gmail.com
-3. Afroz -
+3. Afroz - NischayPro@gmail.com
-4. Srimanta Barua -
+4. Srimanta Barua - srimanta.barua1@gmail.com
-5. Siddhant Kumar Patel -
+5. Siddhant Kumar Patel - silu.patel1997@gmail.com
-6. Ankit Anand -
+6. Ankit Anand - ankit0905anand@gmail.com
 7. Vaibhav -
-8. Nischay Pro -
+8. Nischay Pro - NischayPro@gmail.com
 9. Ajay Krishna -